dimi-gu/Hierarchical-Risk-Parity/README.md

 A Python/Jupyter implementation of **Hierarchical Risk Parity (HRP)** with rolling out-of-sample backtesting, transaction-cost modelling, portfolio diagnostics, and comparison against traditional allocation strategies.

-The notebook implements the HRP procedure introduced by Marcos López de Prado and compares it with:
+The notebook implements the HRP algorythm portfolio introduced by Marcos López de Prado and compares it with:

 - **1/N** equal weighting
 - **Minimum Global Variance (MGV)**
 - **Maximum Sharpe**
-- **Hierarchical Risk Parity (HRP)**

 It also produces visual diagnostics for asset clustering, portfolio composition, performance, and trading costs.